 Write an explanation text about mummification.

 Newspaper report about the Viking raid on Lindisfarne.

 Contrasting diary entries.
 A child who lives in Hampshire and a child who lives in Florida.

-The impact on our children is clear: progress, sustained learning and transferrable skills to support their success now and in the future.
+The impact on our children is clear: progress, sustained learning and transferrable skills.
 With the implementation of the writing journey being well established and taught thoroughly, children become more confident writers and by the time they are in upper Key Stage 2, most genres of writing are familiar to them and the teaching can focus on creativity, writer’s craft, sustained writing and the manipulation of grammar and punctuation skills.